 Optimize Your Title Tags, Meta Descriptions, and URL

 You must add your main keywords to your title tag, but it is also important not to stop there.
-Some long-tail keywords will not only attract more attention to e-Commerce websites but also improve the search results of your online store, bringing targeted traffic to your e-Commerce websites.
+Adding long-tail keywords will attract more attention to e-Commerce websites and improve the search results of the store, bringing targeted traffic to your e-Commerce websites.

 Some long-tail competitive keywords you can use are: “cheap,” “buy,” “deals.”
 They will undoubtedly result in more organic traffic for your eCommerce Store.
 Here is a list with other words: